yididiabera/simple-task-manger/README.md

 🔑 Authentication
 All endpoints require an API key, which should be included in the request headers:

+bash
+X-API-Key: my-secret-key-123
+Valid API keys are stored in src/data/api-keys.json:

+json
+["my-secret-key-123", "team-key-456"]
+📌 API Endpoints
+Method	Endpoint	Description
+GET	/api/tasks	Fetch all tasks (supports filtering) POST	/api/tasks	Create a new task (title required)
+PUT	/api/tasks/:id	Update an existing task
+DELETE	/api/tasks/:id	Delete a task
+🔎 Filtering Options
+You can filter tasks by status and title:

+bash
+GET /api/tasks?status=pending
+GET /api/tasks?title=math
 🛠 Postman Setup
-1️⃣ Open Postman 2️⃣ Create a new collection for Task Manager API 3️⃣ Add the following requests:
+1️⃣ Open Postman
+2️⃣ Create a new collection for Task Manager API

-🔑 Authentication
-All requests must include the following header:
+3️⃣ Add the following requests:

-Key: X-API-Key
-Value: my-secret-key-123
-You can set this globally in Postman by:

-Navigating to the Authorization tab

-Selecting Header as the key type

-Entering your API key

-📌 API Endpoints
+📝 Example Requests
 GET - Fetch All Tasks
 Method: GET